akpw/VisualBinaryTrees/README.md

 * Effortless visualization of arbitrary Binary Trees, along with their (pluggable) traversals
 * Works with trees implemented both as reference types and as Swift enums
 * Multiple visual tree layouts, support for layouts customization
-* A standalone playground, ready to run in Xcode and in [Swift Playgrounds for iPad](https://www.apple.com/swift/playgrounds/)
+* A standalone playground with practical examples, ready to run in Xcode and in [Swift Playgrounds for iPad](https://www.apple.com/swift/playgrounds/)
 * Written in latest Swift 3 / Xcode 8

 ## TODOs